proaro2001/Leetcode-Problem-Extractor/README.md

 - 2024/06/17
     - Added Last Updated Time.
     - Tried to scrape the data with threading and reach the received a 429 code saying my limit exceeded.
+    - Ran the script with Surfshark VPN makes the success rate be stable around 58/64 which is 90.625%.

 ## Tech Stack used in this project